sonic-net/SONiC/doc/storagemond/storagemond-hld.md

-device_model            = STRING                    ; Describes the Vendor information of the disk                                           (Static) serial                  = STRING                    ; Describes the Serial number of the disk                                                (Static) temperature_celsius     = STRING                    ; Describes the operating temperature of the disk in Celsius                             (Dynamic) fs_io_reads             = STRING                    ; Describes the total number of filesystem reads completed successfully                  (Dynamic) fs_io_writes            = STRING                    ; Describes the total number of filesystem writes completed successfully                 (Dynamic) latest_fs_io_reads      = STRING                    ; Describes the latest number of filesystem reads completed successfully                 (Dynamic) latest_fs_io_writes     = STRING                    ; Describes the latest number of filesystem writes completed successfully                (Dynamic) fs_io_writes            = STRING                    ; Describes the total number of filesystem writes completed successfully                 (Dynamic) disk_io_reads           = STRING                    ; Describes the total number of reads completed successfully from the SSD (Bytes)        (Dynamic) disk_io_writes          = STRING                    ; Describes the total number of writes completed on the SSD (Bytes)                      (Dynamic) reserved_blocks         = STRING                    ; Describes the reserved blocks count of the SSD                                         (Dynamic)
+device_model            = STRING                    ; Describes the Vendor information of the disk                                           (Static) serial                  = STRING                    ; Describes the Serial number of the disk                                                (Static) temperature_celsius     = STRING                    ; Describes the operating temperature of the disk in Celsius                             (Dynamic) total_fsio_reads        = STRING                    ; Describes the total number of filesystem reads completed successfully                  (Dynamic) total_fsio_writes       = STRING                    ; Describes the total number of filesystem writes completed successfully                 (Dynamic) latest_fsio_reads       = STRING                    ; Describes the latest number of filesystem reads completed successfully                 (Dynamic) latest_fsio_writes      = STRING                    ; Describes the latest number of filesystem writes completed successfully                (Dynamic) disk_io_reads           = STRING                    ; Describes the total number of reads completed successfully from the SSD (Bytes)        (Dynamic) disk_io_writes          = STRING                    ; Describes the total number of writes completed on the SSD (Bytes)                      (Dynamic) reserved_blocks         = STRING                    ; Describes the reserved blocks count of the SSD                                         (Dynamic)